 Running does not cause arthritis.
 This is actually not a new finding.
-Researchers have know for years that running will not cause arthritis.
-Runners in general have a much lower chance of developing osteoarthritis than their non-running counterparts.
+Researchers have known for years that running will not cause arthritis.
+Runners, in general, have a much lower chance of developing osteoarthritis than their non-running counterparts.

-Runners entering their mid-life are undertstnably concerned that their running habit might be putting them at risk.
+Runners entering their mid-life are understandably concerned that their running habits might be putting them at risk.
 Their friends chastise them for running and for putting their knees at risk.
 Thankfully, most runners can stash those fears and tell their friends that they’re simply wrong.
 Running will not cause arthritis…and now research is starting to reveal that running might actually protect the knee from developing arthritis.

-The multitude of chemicals, proteins, and hormones within our knees can change.
+The multitude of chemicals, proteins, and hormones within our knees can change over time.
 They can change by the hour, week, month or year.
 If we take a small amount of fluid from a normal knee and run some tests on that fluid we will find different chemicals and different concentrations of chemicals then we would in a knee with osteoarthritis.
 There are some compounds in our knee that can tell us how rapidly your cartilage is deteriorating.